Are Americans Allowed to Travel In Cuba?

 Eat at paladares

-Paladares are private restaurants owned by Cubans who have a passion and talent for fine Cuban food.
+Private restaurants called "paladares" are run by Cubans with a love and talent for fine Cuban cuisine.

-At home, you’re probably used to using websites like Yelp to help you decide where to eat next, but the Internet is limited in Cuba.
-Thus, we recommend bringing a travel guide like this one from Lonely Planet instead.
+You might be accustomed to using websites like Yelp back home to decide where to eat next, but access to the Internet is scarce in Cuba.
+Therefore, we advise bringing a travel guide instead, like this one from Lonely Planet.

-Please, check out our food safety guide for more information on how to stay healthy in Cuba and save some bucks on your trip.
+For more information on how to stay healthy in Cuba and cut costs on your trip, kindly review our food safety guide.

 Ride in private taxis